 Early Life Events: This refers to events occurring during childhood.

 Epigenetics: This field of study is discovering how environmental factors, such as stress and trauma, diet and exercise, medications and and other non-genetic factors influence our genes without actually changing the genese themselves.
 Epigenetic changes occur on or around genes and modify their behavior by turning them on or off.
 These changes can be passed down through generations, just like genetic information and mutations can.
 Unlike genetics, however, epigenetics are processes that can be reversed.
 There’s more in this post on epigenetics and why chronic illness may be reversible.

 Freeze: When fight and flight are not options for surviving a threat, our physiologies shut down into the state of immobilization, known as freeze.
 It is the inability to shift back out of freeze that leads to symptoms.
-See more in The Chronic Illness Model, Trauma is like a Dandelion and The Adverse Childhood Experiences.
+See more in The Chronic Illness Model and Essential Guide, Chapter 4.

 Latency Periods: The period of time between initiation of patterns during a traumatic events, and the onset of symptoms of posttraumatic stress disorder (PTSD) is often delayed by weeks, months or years.
 This is known as a latency period.
 Latency periods are also seen in many chronic illnesses between the experience of stressors and the onset of symptoms.
 See more in The Chronic Illness Model and The Adverse Childhood Experiences..

 Patterns: I refer to patterns as conditioned responses that are initiated by traumatic events.
 Additional traumatic events and triggers perpetuate and strengthen these patterns, which can show up in our everyday lives as well as in our relationships and with our symptoms.
 See more in The Chronic Illness Model.

 Perinatal: The period occurring a few months before, during birth, and after birth.